cmars/onionpipe/README.md

 - libevent
 - zlib

-If you're on NixOS, run `nix-shell` in this directory to get these dependencies installed into your shell context before building & running.
+If you're on NixOS, you can run `nix-shell` in this directory to get these dependencies installed into your shell context before building.

 ### What can I do with it right now?